-A paper-collage portrait of Jac created by her long-time friend, and fellow artist, Debbie Lee
+A paper-collage portrait of Jac created by her long-time friend, and fellow artist, Debbie Lee.

-The remarks which we, and others, posted, were generally responded to by one vociferous and scathing commentator; it became apparent that we were engaging mainly with this faithful acolyte and attempts to dismiss us with transparently veiled threats and the insulting use of lies were evident.
-Things were said which we sisters know to be proveably untrue.
-As we didn’t complain the increasingly unpleasant replies were left up – revealing, we thought, something of the mindset of the person who had posted them.
-A reader following this exchange may have been mystified and it had been noted that some of our comments were conspicuous by their absence.
-We now realise that the Internet can offer genuine free speech and many well-wishers have advised us to use it ourselves.
+The remarks which we and others posted were generally responded to by one vociferous and scathing commentator; it became apparent that we were engaging mainly with this faithful acolyte and attempts to dismiss us with transparently veiled threats and the insulting use of lies were evident.
+Things were said which we sisters knew, and could comprehensively prove, to be untrue.
+As we didn’t complain the increasingly unpleasant replies were left up — and they all revealed, we thought, something of the mindset of the person who had posted them.
+A reader following this exchange may have been mystified as it had been noted that some of our comments were ‘conspicuous by their absence’.
+But we now realise that the Internet can offer the opportunity of genuine free speech, if — as in our case — the Guardian refused to! and recently many well-wishers have advised us to use it ourselves.

-Jacssisters : Elisabeth Simpson, Caroline Hardaker and Alex Richardson
+Jac’s sisters: Elisabeth Simpson, Caroline Hardaker and Alex Richardson.